JustTanwa/netsuite-mcp-custom-tool/.github/instructions/netsuite-development.instructions.md

 - Validate all user inputs in SuiteScript code
 - Implement appropriate role-based permissions
 - Maintain audit trails for all deployments
+- Securely store private keys and credentials
+- Use HTTPS for all API communications

 Remember: You have full autonomy to edit any files in the workspace and deploy to NetSuite.
 Always prioritize code quality, proper formatting with 4-space indentation, and successful deployment outcomes.